Welcome to Cycfi Research!

 If you have Facebook, we would like to invite you to join our private forum where we discuss high tech guitar and anything related to acoustic, electric and electronic musical instruments, effects, DSP, synthesis, recording, etc., along with other luthiers, enthusiasts, software developers, tech/music instructors, electronics engineers, etc. It’s a fun and engaging forum for exchanging ideas and sharing interests among like minded individuals.

-Our projects are entirely Open Source.
+The majority of our projects are Open Source.
 The designs (schematics, PCB layout, software, bill of materials, CAD drawings and source code) are freely shared, 100% free, under the Creative Commons Attribution-ShareAlike 4.0 International License for the hardware, or the MIT License for the software.

 Joel de Guzman is the principal architect and engineer at Cycfi Research.
 He is a software engineer specialising in advanced C++ and an advocate of Open Source.
 He has authored a number of highly successful Open Source projects such as Boost.Spirit, Boost.Phoenix and Boost.Fusion.
 These libraries are all part of the Boost Libraries, a well respected, peer-reviewed, Open Source, collaborative development effort.
 The Boost Libraries are being used by organisations and companies all over the world from CERN to Adobe.
 There’s a big chance that the very computer you are using to read this now is using the Boost C++ Libraries.